BHashemi2021/Cryptocurrencies/README.md

 ----------------------------

-Figure 8 and 9 show the total number of coins in general and the four classes we finally used for plotting.
+Figure 8 shows the total number of coins for the major currencies.

-Figure 9: The total number of coins for each type of cryptocurrency
+Figure 8: The total number of coins for each type of cryptocurrency

 --------------------------